-You need a Washington bill of sale if you are registering a motor vehicle that bought through a private sale.
+Yes.
+You need a Washington bill of sale if you are registering a motor vehicle that was bought through a private sale.
 As mentioned earlier on this page, the Washington Department of Licensing provides a bill of sale that you can use.

-No, a Washington bill of sale is not required to register a boat.
+No. A Washington bill of sale is not required to register a boat.
 You will need to complete a Vessel Title Application and have proof that you paid your sales tax.
 If your boat is documented with the US Coast Guard, click here to learn about what you must do to register your boat.

-No, a Washington bill of sale is not required to register a gun.
+No. A Washington bill of sale is not required to register a gun.
 There is no legal requirement to register a gun.